rpaut03l/poisonedrag-ragshield-group6-iitj_TriShieldRAG/docs/study/RAGSHIELD_PRACTICE.md

      index type changes from exact (IndexFlatIP) to approximate (IndexIVFFlat).
 See Numericals Section H for the full proof."

+If asked "how many modes does your system have, and why?":
+  → "Three — DEMO_MODE 0, 1, and 2.
+Mode 1 is instant testing with
+     fake LLMs.
+Mode 0 is the real demo with real LLMs on a small KB.
+Mode 2 is the same real LLMs but tested against a large, real-world-scale dataset — added as a pure extension, never touching the existing 0/1 code paths."

 If the demo crashes mid-presentation:
   → DEMO_MODE=1 fallback (Section D above) — same story, same
     numbers, zero API dependency, restarts in seconds